jackmiras/placeholderj/README.md

     public View onCreateView(LayoutInflater inflater, ViewGroup container, Bundle savedInstanceState) {
         container = (ViewGroup) inflater.inflate(R.layout.fragment_main, null);

-        placeHolderJ = new PlaceHolderJ();
+        placeHolderJ = new PlaceHolderJ(container, R.id.recyclerview_cupon);
-        placeHolderJ.init(container, R.id.recyclerview_cupon, R.id.view_loading, R.id.view_empty, R.id.view_error);
+        placeHolderJ.init(R.id.view_loading, R.id.view_empty, R.id.view_error);

         return container;
     }
 }
 ```
-Note that in placeHolderJ.init() you can pass five parameters but just the Activity or View, first view id and second view id are obligatory.
-This three parameters are obligatory because you always has to pass the Activity or View that will be used to find the views passed on placeHolderJ.init().
-Activity or View also is used to find child view from views like R.id.view_error.
+Note that in PlaceHolderJ() constructor you always need to pass the Activity or ViewGroup that contains the views that will be manage by PlaceHolderJ.
+You also can pass three parameters at placeHolderJ.init(), they aren't obligatory but you need include in your layout and pass at least one of the three views available from PlaceHolderJ.

 ####Step 3 - If you need customize something of PlaceHolderJ views, you can use PlaceHolderManager to manage this changes.
 So the usage of this class should be made on your application class to keep a single instance of PlaceHolderManager while your app is running.
 So the usage of PlaceHolderManager looks like the code below: